 Many pet parents struggle with the decision to buy pet insurance because they don’t like the idea of adding extra costs to their monthly budgets.
 Sure, there are pros and cons to purchasing pet insurance.
 It means paying a little extra each month to keep your policy active, but you’ll be glad you have it if you have to bring one of your animals to the vet for emergency care or if you end up with an unexpected cost at a regular visit.

 Millions of housholds own more than one pet, and the costs of caring for multiple pets can add up.
-An emergency veterinary bill can cost as much as $3,000 or more, depending on the treatment your pet needs.
-Meanwhile, the lifetime cost of owning a single dog can cost as much as $40,000 or more, and a large portion of those costs are from veterinary expenses.
+The estimated lifetime cost of caring for just one dog amounts to $40,000 or more, and a large portion of those costs are from veterinary expenses.
+For instance, an emergency vet bill can easily cost over $3,000, depending on the treatment your pet needs.
+Having more than one pet significantly increases your risk of financial burden.

-If you’re one of the millions of pet parents with multiple pets, pet insurance is an important investment that can protect you from unaffordable costs at the vet down the road.
-Of course, costs aren’t the only concern.
-Pet insurance can also guarantee your pets always get the care they need when they need it.
+If you’re one of many with a few four-legged family members at home, then pet insurance is an important investment that can protect you from unexpected and often unaffordable costs at the vet.
+This ensures your pets always get the care they need when they need it, and that cost is never a barrier to care.

 Most experts agree that pets should visit the veterinarian at least once per year, but preferably more often than that.
-Younger pets, especially puppies and kittens, may need to visit the vet as often as every month so their development can be monitored.
+Younger pets, especially puppies and kittens, may need to visit the vet every month.

 Pet parents who have pet insurance go to the vet more often.
 Which is great!
 According to one insurer’s study from 2016, pet owners with insurance had visted the vet almost twice as often as those without insurance.